Research Priorities for Strategic Objective 4

 Strengthen the Public Health Impact of NIMH-Supported Research

 NIMH seeks new and innovative research that will inform and support the delivery of consistently high-quality mental health services to benefit the greatest number of individuals with, or at risk for developing, a mental illness.
 The translation of findings is bidirectional, with services research approaches benefitting from findings out of the basic sciences, and clinical research illuminating critical and novel basic science questions.
-Research should: seek to improve access, continuity, quality, equity, and value of care; study ways to measure and scale-up effective strategies; develop innovative methodologies to study these issues; and, build new and leverage existing infrastructure and partnerships to accomplish these goals.
+Research should: seek to improve access, continuity, quality, equity, outcomes, and value of care; study ways to measure and scale-up effective strategies; develop innovative methodologies to study these issues; and, build new and leverage existing infrastructure and partnerships to accomplish these goals.

 NIMH encourages applications in line with the four strategies of this objective.
 In particular, NIMH encourages investigators to design their applications to maximize the likelihood that findings can and will meaningfully inform and/or be translated into practice – whether at the patient, clinic, health/other system, or policy level.
 Ideally, research findings will inform the real-world community practice setting where the research is being conducted but will also be generalizable to similar populations and settings.
-Such design entails including an examination of the service delivery contexts that influence provision of care in real world settings.
+Such design entails including an examination of the service delivery contexts that influence provision of care in real-world settings.
 Likewise, applications should specify dependent measures and analyses that will yield practical knowledge for multiple stakeholder groups, including patients and caregivers seeking evidence-based care; providers seeking to adopt proven strategies; systems administrators seeking to maximize quality and value; and, decision-makers aiming to improve public health while minimizing additional resource burden.
-Such research should be conducted in community practice and externally valid settings; involve research participants from highly generalizable target populations to include those with medical and other co-occurring conditions; and, utilize care providers and technologies that can be readily and widely implemented in routine care settings.
+Such research should be conducted in community practice and externally valid settings; involve research participants from highly generalizable target populations to include those with medical and other co-occurring conditions; address developmental trajectories and functioning; and, utilize care providers and technologies that can be readily and widely implemented in routine care settings.

 Research priority areas are identified within each of the following four strategies: